openstack/nova/doc/source/admin/mitigation-for-Intel-MDS-security-flaws.rst

-Once the above steps have been taken on every vulnerable compute node in the deployment, each running guest in the cluster must be fully powered down, and cold-booted (i.e. an explicit stop followed by a start), in order to activate the new CPU model.
+Once the above steps have been taken on every vulnerable compute node in the deployment, each running guest in the cluster must be fully powered down, and cold-booted (i.e. an explicit stop followed by a start), in order to activate the new CPU models.
 This can be done by the guest administrators at a time of their choosing.